 ICAR conducts All India Entrance Examination for Admission (AIEEA) to Bachelor degree programmes in agriculture and allied subjects, other than veterinary sciences.
 Through AIEEA UG 2017 15% of the Agricultural Universities seats will be filled.
 For NDRI, Kamal, an ICAR-Deemed-to-be University, 100% seats are filled up through the 22nd AIEEA Examination.
 National Talent Scholarships (NTS) are awarded based on the AIEEA UG Examination to all those candidates who take admission outside their state of domicile.
 Further, not more than 40% candidates from any one state are admitted in any agricultural university / subject.

-ICAR AIEEA UG 2016 examination for the academic session 2016-17 will be conducted by ICAR on 13 May 2017 for candidates having passed or appearing in 10+2 Examination with Physics, Chemistry and Biology / Agriculture / Mathematics.
-ICAR AIEEA (UG) 2016 will be conducted at 49 examination city centres spread all over the country, enabling participation of a large number of candidates seeking admission in Bachelor degree programmes in Agricultural Universities in different disciplines.
+ICAR AIEEA UG 2017 examination for the academic session 2017-18 will be conducted by ICAR on 13 May 2017 for candidates having passed or appearing in 10+2 Examination with Physics, Chemistry and Biology / Agriculture / Mathematics.
+ICAR AIEEA (UG) 2017 will be conducted at expected 49 examination city centres spread all over the country, enabling participation of a large number of candidates seeking admission in Bachelor degree programmes in Agricultural Universities in different disciplines.
 Candidates qualified for counselling will be considered for allocation of subject and the Agricultural University as per counselling procedure described hereinafter.

 |Commence of Online Application||Apr 2017|